Skip to main content

 Payments

-When a company account is set up, a single card (debit or credit) is used as the account payment method.
-This means that all rides, by all members, are charged to that card.
+When a company account is set up, a single debit or credit card is added as the payment method.
+All rides taken by members of the account are charged to this card.

-On the 26th of each month, an email is sent to the address an email is sent to the email address added to the company details.
-This email contains an overview of the member's usage of the account over the month.
+On the 26th of each month, an email is sent to the address listed in the company details.
+This email includes an overview of the account’s usage for the month.

-Invoices are attached to the email with all the necessary accounting details and a more detailed breakdown of the individual usage by the company account members.
+Invoices are attached to the email and contain all the necessary accounting details, along with a detailed breakdown of each member’s individual usage.

 Hopp operates a franchise model, with each region operated by a separate company.
 This means that if members use the company account to Hopp in many places the managers will receive invoices from several different companies at the end of the month.